 or any combination of the above as well as for elderly people, temporary and situationally disabled people.

-Accessibility has to do with major components of web apps: design, development, and content.
+Accessibility has to do with major components of web apps: design, layout, and content.
 Creating all of these with accessibility in mind ensures that all users are able to interact with and contribute to the web.

 4 Principles of Accessibility